ikiyokawa/slitflow/docs/getting_started_basic.rst

 Run using pipeline
 -----------------------------
-The pipeline class can perform all the above steps while saving data to a project folder.
+The Pipeline class can perform all the above steps while saving data to a project folder.